(Revised: 6th October 2023)

 (6) Stipulating any other inappropriate terms and conditions for purposes other than maintaining the franchisor’s reputation, quality and standards as agreed under the FA.

-As the scope of the “unfair trade practices” under the Notification is very broad, it is likely that in the future more franchisees will file claims with the TCA and/or court against franchisors on the grounds of unfair trade practices.
+The broad scope of the “unfair trade practices” under the Notification is broad is likely to encourage franchisees to file claims with the TCA and/or the court against franchisors for unfair trade practices.

 - Partner | bangkok